 - Shipping service: Shipping services are reliable when it comes to delivery problems.
 However, products can be lost occasionally or delivered to wrong addresses.

-- Courier service: Courier services provide a very high resilience against vehicle and driver problems.
-Courier businesses have excess capacity of vehicles and drivers that can handle unexpected events.
+- Delivery service: Delivery services provide a very high resilience against vehicle and driver problems.
+Delivery businesses have excess capacity of vehicles and drivers that can handle unexpected events.